 - How much time do you want to spend abroad?

 - How will study abroad fit into your academic program?
-Will the courses you take fulfill your major requirements or count as electives?
+Will the courses you take fulfill your major requirements or general education requirements or count as electives?
 Will going abroad alter your graduation plans?

 - How will you finance your study abroad?